Skip to content

 Dosage

-The therapeutic dose of CBD for anxiety is typically between 300 milligrams (mg) and 600 mg, and the maximum recommended dose is 1500 mg per day.7 Still, it is recommended to take a lower dose if it is your first time taking CBD, or if it’s your first time trying a particular CBD product or brand.
+The therapeutic dosage of CBD for anxiety is typically between 300 milligrams (mg) and 600 mg, and the maximum recommended dose is 1500 mg per day.7 Still, it is recommended to take a lower dose if it is your first time taking CBD, or if it’s your first time trying a particular CBD product or brand.
 In some studies, taking too high of a dose could actually lead some people to become more anxious, while other studies have found high doses lead people to become drowsy and sedated.3, 7

 Until you know how it will affect you, it’s recommended to only take CBD during times when you are not working, driving, or doing other tasks that require focus or coordination.
 Some people may want to try CBD in the evening, as studies have shown that it can cause drowsiness in some people.8